 The retriever selects the top-k chunks most relevant to the user’s query.
 This stage heavily influences system performance because it governs what information the LLM can base its answer on.
 Selecting k requires careful balance:

-Production RAG systems often employ hybrid retrieval, combining dense vector search with sparse keyword search or metadata filtering, to ensure more robust recall across varied query types.
+Production RAG systems often employ hybrid retrieval, combining dense vector search with sparse keyword search or metadata filtering, to strengthen recall across varied query types.

 Reranking

-Once retrieved, candidate chunks are re-scored by a reranker model that evaluates query–document interactions more deeply.
+Once retrieved, candidate chunks are re-scored by a reranker model that evaluates query-document interactions more deeply.
 Cross-encoder rerankers often outperform dense retrieval by incorporating richer contextual signals.
 For accurate scoring, the reranker must receive both the chunks and the query.
 It then assigns relevance scores, and the highest-ranked items form the final context for the LLM.
 Reranking mitigates many issues that arise from imperfect retrieval.
-When configured well, it is one of the highest-leverage components in a RAG system.
+When well configured, it is one of the highest-impact components in an RAG system.

 Generation

 The generation step uses the retrieved context and the query to produce a response.
-Model selection affects tone, reasoning depth, and structural capabilities, but grounding quality depends heavily on upstream components.
-Even with accurate retrieval, models may generate unsupported content if the prompts fail to emphasise context adherence or if the retrieved evidence is insufficient.
-Prompt design, refusal behaviour, and context formatting all play meaningful roles in generation reliability.
+Model selection affects tone, reasoning depth, and structural capabilities, but the quality of grounding depends heavily on upstream components.
+Even with accurate retrieval, models may generate unsupported content if the prompts fail to emphasize adherence to context or if the retrieved evidence is insufficient.
+Prompt design, refusal behavior, and context formatting all play meaningful roles in the reliability of generation.

 The RAG pipeline consists of two parallel flows:

-Document upload flow: When user provides a document to a chatbot or any other kind of RAG system first step is reading textual content on the page.
+- Document upload flow: When a user provides a document to a chatbot or any other kind of RAG system, the first step is reading the textual content on the page.
 This text is then chunked using text-splitter.
-Text chunks are then forwarded to embedder where they are embedded and turned into vectors.
-In the end those vectors are written in a vector database.
+Text chunks are then forwarded to the embedder, where they are embedded and turned into vectors.
+In the end, those vectors are written in a vector database.

-Query flow: When user asks a question related to the uploaded document this query is embedded using embedder in the same way as text from uploaded document.
-Embedded representation of the query is sent to the vector database where similarity-based search is performed.
-Only k most relevant context vectors are returned to the LLM along with the query so the LLM can generate an answer based on the retrieved context, though grounding quality still depends on retrieval accuracy.
+- Query flow: When a user asks a question related to the uploaded document, this query is embedded using the embedder in the same way as text from the uploaded document.
+An embedded representation of the query is sent to the vector database, where a similarity-based search is performed.
+Only the k most relevant context vectors are returned to the LLM along with the query, so the LLM can generate an answer based on the retrieved context, though the quality of the answer still depends on retrieval accuracy.

 To operate a RAG system reliably, teams must measure where and how the pipeline performs.
 Each component has associated metrics that reveal specific failure modes.
 Without these metrics, system degradation becomes difficult to diagnose.
-Evaluation metrics fall into two categories which are retrieval-based and generation-based.
+Evaluation metrics fall into two categories, retrieval-based and generation-based.

 Contextual relevancy

-This metric checks how much is context provided by the RAG system relevant to the sent query and LLM response.
-Since the main purpose of RAG system is to provide LLM with the most relative content from input data it's obvious why this metric takes such important place in the evaluation pipeline.
-The more relevant the context - the better quality of the answer.
+This metric measures how much context the RAG system provides that is relevant to the query and the LLM response.
+Since the main purpose of the RAG system is to provide LLM with the most relevant content from input data, it’s obvious why this metric takes such an important place in the evaluation pipeline.
+The more relevant the context, the better the quality of the answer.

-Calculating how relevant those statements are to the input query and LLMs response.
+- Calculating how relevant those statements are to the input query and the LLM’s response.

-Computing contextual relevancy score as the ratio between number of relevant context pieces and total number of provided context pieces.
+- Computing contextual relevancy score as the ratio between the number of relevant context pieces and the total number of provided context pieces.

 Providing the most relevant data to the LLM is the first step to successful answer generation.